ecortesgomez/DiscreteGapStatistic/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of DiscreteGapStatistic is to estimate number of clusters from (multiple choice) categorical response format data given any clustering algorithm extending the well-known gap statistic using a discrete distance based approach.
+DiscreteGapStatistic estimates the number of clusters from (multiple choice) categorical response format data given any clustering algorithm extending the well-known gap statistic using a discrete distance based approach.

 ## Installation